Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 ## Current Status

 - Core gameplay loop is functional with procedurally generated levels.
+- Level generation logic for enemy and crate placement has been refactored for better distribution and to prevent overlap.
 - Debug panel refactored into a separate scene for independence from game camera.
 - Basic culling implemented for coins and enemies.